DeFi-Africa-Network/HTU_Group_One/README.md

     git clone hhttps://github.com/DeFi-Africa-Network/HTU_Group_One
     ```

-2. Navigate into the project directory:
+2. Navigate into the project directory and checkout into team member branches

     ```bash
-    cd /HTU_Group_One
+    cd HTU_Group_One
     ```

 3. Install dependencies for the frontend: